bytecodealliance/rustix/README.md

 `rustix` currently has two backends available:

- * linux-raw, which uses raw Linux system calls and vDSO calls, and is supported on Linux on x86-64, x86, aarch64, riscv64gc, powerpc64le, and arm (v5 onwards), with stable, nightly, and 1.48 Rust.
+ * linux-raw, which uses raw Linux system calls and vDSO calls, and is supported on Linux on x86-64, x86, aarch64, riscv64gc, powerpc64le, arm (v5 onwards), mipsel, and mips64el, with stable, nightly, and 1.48 Rust.
     - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and employing some specialized optimizations, most functions compile down to very efficient code.
 On nightly Rust, they can often be